1. Stopped By The Police On The Street, Now What?

 • Stay calm.
 It is not a good idea to run.
 Speak carefully and clearly.
 Anything you say can be used against you in a court of law.

+c.
 What if an officer just begins speaking to me but does not order me to do anything?

-However, to carry out their duty, a police officer has the right to obtain your name, personal identity code or, if you do not have one, your date of birth and nationality, and the place where you may be reached (i.e. identifying information).
+The only thing which you can be obligated to do is identify yourself (name, personal identity code or, if you do not have one, your date of birth and nationality, and the place where you may be reached).

 Before an interrogation, you must be informed of your status, your right to request the interrogation of a witness and your linguistic rights.